Updated: Mar 9

 Stool tests are another popular option that help to identify problems in the large intestine including gut pathogens, inflammation, and dysbiosis.

 Stool tests can provide some useful information, and for some people, are worth the investment.
 However, I personally think they are inaccurately hyped up as the holy grail to gut healing and identifying your root cause.
-I think in most cases when someone invests in a stool test, they are expecting to find a parasite or bacterial pathogen that might explain all their symptoms, but in my experience, this doesn’t happen very often.
+In most cases when someone invests in a stool test, they are expecting to find a parasite or bacterial pathogen that might explain all their symptoms, but in my experience, this doesn’t happen very often.
 Most stool tests will show imbalance in the normal microbiota (dysbiosis), but it’s not that common to see an actual pathogen that shouldn’t be there.

 Stool tests can be useful in providing motivation for change.
 If someone sees a test showing that their gut microbiome is not optimal and they are showing signs of inflammation, they may be motivated to implement the dietary and lifestyle changes necessary to optimise it.
 But most of this information can be determined through symptoms and health history alone.
 The test just validates it.